eigenreza/agentic-financial-risk-assistant/evaluation/evaluation_results.md

 5. **EU AI Act metadata:** Every response included `risk_category`, `eu_ai_act_tier`, and `confidence_note` fields.
 The UI displays these in a dedicated metadata row.

-6. **Fallback mode:** Verified separately — with no API key set, the risk dashboard (charts, summary, VaR calculations) functions correctly.
+6. **Fallback mode:** Verified separately, with no API key set, the risk dashboard (charts, summary, VaR calculations) functions correctly.
 Only the agent panel is disabled.

 ---

 ## Known limitations not captured in pass/fail

 - Q9 and Q10 (interpretive questions) produced correct answers but the quality of interpretation varies with question phrasing.
 The tool-call trace confirms numbers are always from verified calculations.
-- Q26 (retirement portfolio) was answered with risk metrics, but the human-review warning is essential — a user should not act on this output without professional advice.
+- Q26 (retirement portfolio) was answered with risk metrics, but the human-review warning is essential, a user should not act on this output without professional advice.
 - The evaluation used synthetic data.
 Results with real market data may differ in magnitude but not in correctness of methodology.